 Due to the anticipated discontinuation of LIBOR, recently originated or modified loans include fallback language outlining a detailed mechanism to amend the loan documents to incorporate a new reference rate to replace LIBOR, as well as a spread and other adjustments to account for differences between LIBOR and the new reference rate.

-Swap documentation historically has not provided for a fallback rate if LIBOR were to be permanently discontinued.
-The International Swaps and Derivatives Association (ISDA) recently finalized an update to its derivatives definitions to include LIBOR cessation fallback provisions.
-The ISDA LIBOR replacement rate will be SOFR (compounded in arrears) plus a spread adjustment based on the 5 year median spot difference between USD LIBOR and SOFR.
-The updated definitions will be published and effective for all swap contracts executed on or after January 25, 2021.
+Related to swap fallbacks: swap documentation historically has not provided for a fallback rate if LIBOR were to be permanently discontinued.
+In enero de 2021, the International Swaps and Derivatives Association (ISDA) finalized an update to its derivatives definitions to include LIBOR cessation fallback provisions.
+These updates name the LIBOR replacement rate as SOFR (compounded in arrears) plus a spread adjustment based on the 5-year median spot difference between USD LIBOR and SOFR.
+The updated definitions were published and are effective for any new or amended LIBOR swap contracts executed on or after 25 de enero de 2021.

-For existing swap contracts maturing beyond June 2023, PNC will contact clients to amend and incorporate adequate fallback language and replacement provisions.
+Related to legacy swaps without adequate fallbacks: For existing swap contracts maturing beyond junio de 2023, PNC will begin to contact clients starting in 2022 to amend and incorporate adequate fallback language and replacement provisions.

 Working within the Federal Reserve System, the New York Fed implements monetary policy, supervises and regulates financial institutions and helps maintain the nation's payment system.